freedom7341/G-standards/codeofconduct.md

 The hydraulic suspension standard should be named *AVXXXX(Hydraulic)*.<br> A <b>wrong</b> name would be *AVXXXX(Land vehicle hydraulic suspension)*.<br>
 This is done to avoid long names.

+#### 5. Standard formatting.
+5.1.
+Every standard must use the same syntax.<br>
+5.2.
+In the beginning of each standard, an introduction is given as to what the method is, preferably its benefits and unique features are mentioned.
+Introduction text is plain and without styling.<br>
+5.3.
+Every step is numbered and given a short name or sentence, ending with a period symbol.
+5.4.
+Every step is marked as a heading by including four hashtags, space, and the step number, for example:<br>
+"#### 3.
+Adjust parameters."<br>